cklapperich/Eidetic/docs/design_doc.md

 2. making a better version of chatgpt "Memory" feature.
 a. have a 'memory' text document
 b. keep updated - no need to chunk it, , but we can add context
-3. query it automatically with EVERY chat? or at least let claude do 'remember' as a command, which runs the search algo on the memory document.
+c. query it automatically with EVERY chat? or at least let claude do 'remember' as a command, which runs the search algo on the memory document.
 System prompts can encourage it to use memory frequently.

+3. Combine with Filesystem MCP server.
+Allow claude to read the entire file when it finds interesting things. need some way to associate chunks with filenames.

+4. need a realy good system prompt to tie this all together, like claude's artifacts prompt

+5. add a custom contextualizer prompt feature the user can edit

 Inspired by: https://www.anthropic.com/news/contextual-retrieval
 and reddit posts asking for an MCP pinecone plugin